-Your personal information, including your TFN, is protected by law, including the Privacy Act 1988, and is collected by the Australian Government Department of Employment, Skills, Small and Family Business (the Department) (GPO Box 9880, Canberra ACT 2601), for the purpose of administering the VET Student Loans program, which includes verifying your eligibility for a loan and repayments of amounts in discharge of your VET student loan debt (including if you are residing overseas) under the VET Student Loans Act 2016 (the VSL Act).
-The Department also collects your personal information for the purpose of research, statistics, policy formation and broader HELP program management.
+Your personal information, including your TFN, is protected by law, including the Privacy Act 1988, and is collected by the department (GPO Box 9828, Canberra ACT 2601), for the purpose of administering the VET Student Loans program, which includes verifying your eligibility for a loan and repayments of amounts in discharge of your VET student loan debt (including if you are residing overseas) under the VET Student Loans Act 2016 (the VSL Act).
+The department also collects your personal information for the purpose of research, statistics, policy formation and broader HELP program management.
 The collection, use and disclosure of your personal information is authorised under Part 9 of the VSL Act and Division 180 of the Higher Education Support Act 2003 (HESA).

-The Department may disclose your information to Australian Government agencies, including but not limited to:
+The department may disclose your information to Australian Government agencies, including but not limited to:

-- the ATO for the purposes of calculating and administering your VET Student Loan debt; - the Department of Human Services for the purposes of pre-populating your claim form for a student payment and assessing or reviewing your eligibility or entitlement for a student payment; and - the Commonwealth Ombudsman if you lodge a complaint in relation to your VET Student Loan or compliance by your provider with the VSL Act.
+- the ATO for the purposes of calculating and administering your VET Student Loan debt - the Department of Human Services for the purposes of pre-populating your claim form for a student payment and assessing or reviewing your eligibility or entitlement for a student payment - the Commonwealth Ombudsman if you lodge a complaint in relation to your VET Student Loan or compliance by your provider with the VSL Act.